|What is the Court Reporting program?

 |What's special about program?

-The ACT Department offers 3 Level I Certificates, 1 Enhanced Skills Certificate, 1 Level II Certificate and an Associate of Applied Science Degree, A.A.S.
+The ACT Department offers 3 Level I Certificates, 1 Enhanced Skills Certificate, and an Associate of Applied Science Degree, A.A.S.

 The San Antonio College Court Reporting Program offers a "conflict-free," computer-compatible theory.
 This program provides the proficiencies needed to pass the certification examination administered by the Court Reporter Certification Board of Texas and the Registered Professional Reporter examination administered by the National Court Reporters Association.